aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-watermark/_index.md

 ## How to Remove Watermark from a Document

 The Watermark class provides the Remove method to remove the watermark from a document.
-The following code examples shows how to remove a watermark from documents.
+The following code examples demonstrates how to remove a watermark from documents.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkWithWatermark-RemoveWatermarkFromDocument.java" >}}